 Immune checkpoint inhibitors

-The immune system will speed up or slow down its immune response when it confronts the arrival of microbes in the body.
-It does this through a mechanism of ‘checkpoints.’
-During an infection, the immune system accelerates its response in order to eliminate these external agents, and then slows down once all these external cells have been eliminated.
+When confronted with microbes, the immune system uses a system of ‘checkpoints’ to speed up or slow down its immune response.
+During an infection, the immune system accelerates its response in order to eliminate external agents, then slows down once elimination is complete.

-Today, immune checkpoint inhibitors target and block the action of the CTLA-4 protein, the PD-1 receptor or even the PDL-1 ligand.
+Immune checkpoint inhibitors used today generally target the CTLA-4 protein, the PD-1 receptor, and the PDL-1 ligand.